100+ miles of adventure and discovery around the city’s edge:

 Sign up for updates & invites:

 As Philadelphia marks 170 years of its current borders, it’s a good time to reflect on how much has unfolded with this project in just the past three years!

 Walk Around Philadelphia creates cultural events that bring people together in shared experiences that connect them to their own bodies, their neighbors, and the landscape of Philadelphia.

-The walk happens twice a year in February & September, with occasional special programs and invites in between.
+The ~100+ mile walk around the entire city border happens twice a year in February & September, with other programs throughout the year.